binthon/Proxmox-vJunos/README.md

 # Proxmox-vJunos

 ### The project automates the process of creating virtual machines from Juniper vJunos qcow disk in the Promxox VE environment.
-The script generate the juniper.conf with super-user, password, snmp and gNMI.
-Additionally attach disks, network interfaces and set ip addresses.
+The scripts generate the juniper.conf with super-user, password, snmp and gRPC.
+Additionally, attachs disks, network interfaces and sets ip addresses.

 ## Repository Contents